-I had breakfast with a friend recently that I hadn’t seen in ages.
+I reconnected with an old friend over breakfast recently.
 I didn’t realize time had gotten away from me and I hadn’t seen her in a year.
 I was shocked when I realized how long it had been.

 We had a wonderful time.

-Here are my tips on how you can do the same.
+Here are my tips on how you can reconnect with old friends as well.

 Make the effort